My name is Suzanne Yeagley.

 I lived in the same house until I was 8.

-One of the things I learned was that that I like to get paid, and I have always been willing to work anywhere I could.
-Over the years I’ve worked at a variety of places, including a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbeque joint, a JCPenney call center, and a titanium plant, just to name a few.
+I worked for my dad’s company while I was growing up.
+I learned that I like to get paid, and I have always been willing to work anywhere I could.
+Over the years I’ve worked at a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbecue joint, a JCPenney call center, and a titanium plant, just to name a few.
 In most of these places I embarrassed myself (like at the titanium plant when I sent the French Navy to Taco Bell with unfortunate results), or I watched other people do embarrassing things (I had to bust a guy stealing “adult” magazines at the Circle K)…